2023 Annual Report

 Auto/Chattel Loan – This loan helps individuals in the acquisition of motor vehicles/cars.
 Clients in need of loan may offer their motor vehicle as collateral.

-Salary Loans (Unsecured) – This salary-loan product is extended to DepEd-salaried employees.
+Salary Loans (Unsecured) – This salary-loan product is extended to the Department of Education (DepEd) salaried employees.

 Other loans – loans that cannot be classified under the forgoing classifications or which the purpose is for general consumption.